christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-These features suggest that the model builds an internal representation of the physical setup described in the passage, tracking the locations of objects and characters.
-Several features also keep track of John and Mark's movements and actions throughout the narrative.
-Feature 11013 captures "mentions of specific individuals and their actions or states in the context of personal narratives", and feature 9665 relates to "phrases that emphasize ongoing actions or conditions".
+These features suggest that the model is building an internal representation of the physical setup described in the passage, tracking where objects and characters are placed.
+It’s also clear that several features are responsible for keeping track of John and Mark's movements and actions.
+For example, feature 11013 captures "mentions of specific individuals and their actions or states in personal narratives," while feature 9665 focuses on "phrases that emphasize ongoing actions or conditions."
+This shows how the model segments and organizes different narrative elements through distinct features.

 <br>